Ambiguous Self-Induced Disinformation (ASID) Attacks: Weaponizing a Cognitive Deficiency

 Lauren Glenister is a Research Scientist at Soar Technology Inc. and is focused on social media, cognitive psychology, and training.
 She is currently pursuing a doctorate in Modeling and Simulation at the University of Central Florida.
 She has earned both a Master of Science in Software Engineering and Bachelor of Science in Human Factors Psychology from Embry-Riddle Aeronautical University, Daytona Beach, Flordia.

 Dr. Ricardo Lugo is a psychologist with experience as an applied practitioner, university lecturer, and researcher.
 He has consulting experience with elite sports, education, and health.
-His current research and PhD focus is with behavioural aspects of cyber defense operations, both at the individual and team level.
+His current research is focused on human factors and performance in cybersecurity, behavior, and cyberpsychology, and individual and team aspects of cyber incident response.

 Journal of Information Warfare